 Miami and Coral Gables, Florida

 If you suffer from regular headaches of severe intensity, you may have been seeking relief for years.
 Your headaches may be described as migraines, or as headaches of migraine-like intensity.
 Your doctors may have given you multiple descriptions of the cause of your pain and multiple prescriptions to help control them.
 But while your medications can reduce the intensity of your headaches, the headaches still come with equal frequency.
-Your headaches may be related to TMJ, and a TMJ dentist may be able to treat them.
+Your headaches may be related to temporomandibular joint disorder, and a neuromuscular dentist in Miami like the ones on staff at Miami Designer Smiles may be able to treat them.

 This page explains some of the basic information about the complicated relationship between TMJ and headaches, but many people find the topic easier to understand in person.
 If you have trouble understanding the material on this page or just want to talk to someone in person about your problem, please contact Miami Designer Smiles today to schedule a consultation with one of our neuromuscular dentists.

-TMJ (temporomandibular joint disorder) is when one or both jaw joints function poorly.
+Known as TMJ disorder or TMD, temporomandibular joint disorder is when one or both jaw joints function poorly.
 Neuromuscular dentistry reveals that dysfunction in the temporomandibular joint can have a negative impact on nearby muscles, nerves, and blood vessels.
-And because of their location, when these nearby muscles, nerves, and blood vessels are impacted, the result can be painful headaches.

 Why Choose Miami Designer Smiles

-At Miami Designer Smiles, both our dentists have received training at the Las Vegas Institute for Advanced Dental Studies, the premier school for neuromuscular dentistry.
-They understand how to diagnose TMJ, have the equipment to properly carry out the diagnosis, and can design successful treatment plans for your TMJ, which will resolve your symptoms, including your chronic headaches.
+At Miami Designer Smiles, both Dr. Raul Garcia and Dr. Conchi Sanchez-Garcia have undergone extensive post-graduate training at the Las Vegas Institute for Advanced Dental Studies (LVI), the premier institution to study neuromuscular dentistry in the United States.
+Our Miami neuromuscular dentists understand how to diagnose TMD, have the equipment to properly carry out the diagnosis, and can design successful treatment plans for your TMJ disorder, which will resolve any subsequent symptoms—including chronic headaches.